shagu/ericmauser.de/content/Projects/wow-addons/wow-addons.md

 # World of Warcraft Addons

-In the gaming and addon scene, I'm known as Shagu.
-Here you see an overview of all the addons, that I have created for World of Warcraft Vanilla (1.12.1) since I started playing on private servers in late 2013.
+Here you can see an overview of all the addons, that I have created for World of Warcraft Vanilla (1.12.1) since the day I started playing on private servers in late 2013.
 All my addons are hosted on GitHub and in case you have any issues, please don’t hesitate to create a bugreport on the corresponding addon’s issuetracker.
 Also, if you’re a developer on your own, please note that all my work is licensed under MIT and I’d like to encourage you to create pull request whenever you miss something.

 I recently started to port some of my more popular addons to the Burning Crusade Client (2.4.3), while keeping the compatibility to the Vanilla client.
 This way, it allows me to share as much of the codebase as possible without the need of maintaining two versions.
 In order to load multiclient addons on TBC, you will have to rename the folder to "*AddonName*-tbc".